streamlit/streamlit/docs/main_concepts.md

 Streamlit supports Light and Dark themes out of the box.
-Streamlit will first check if the user viewing an app has a Light or Dark mode preference set by their operating system.
+Streamlit will first check if the user viewing an app has a Light or Dark mode preference set by their operating system or browser.
 If so, then that preference will be used.
 Otherwise, the Light theme is applied by default.

 You can also change the active theme from "☰" → "Settings" → "Appearance".